Ginger Ale Isn't the Key to Calming Your Stomach—Here's Why

 Research has shown that unadulterated ginger has been linked to anti-inflammatory benefits, which can help you when you're feeling queasy.
 Many in the health industry have also used ginger as a holistic solution to aid with digestion issues.

 But canned and bottled ginger ale available in most pharmacies and supermarkets are not an unadulterated from of ginger—it's essentially just carbonated soda with ginger "flavors," and it's loaded with sugar.
+One of the most popular brands of ginger ale on the market will soon bear no reference to "ginger" at all, in fact.

 "I don't think the public realizes how much sugar and how little ginger is in these beverages," Dr. Sam tells Delish.
 A single can of commercial-brand ginger ale can have 35g of added sugar and contains "synthetic flavors" that aren't as beneficial as any other form of added ginger.